J-Delgado/Android-Nanodegree-1-PopularMovies/README.md

 # Android Nanodegree Popular Movies

-This is the app that I have built for Popular Movies Stage 1.
+This is the app that I have built for Popular Movies.
 First project in the Android Developer Nanodegree.
 This app implements show the most popular movies information and their details.
 I have tried to use the newest Material Design features when it was possible.

 ## Features Stage 1 (branch stage1)